shoorikl/httptesting/README.md

 	req := gin.H{"Status": "HELLO"}
 	r := createRouter()
-	w := PerformRequest(r, HttpRequest{Method: "POST", Path: "/echo", Description: "Test POST Endpoint", Body: req}) UnwrapResponse(t, w, "HELLO")
+	w := PerformRequest(r, HttpRequest{Method: "POST", Path: "/echo", Description: "Test POST Endpoint", Body: req}) AssertResponseStatus(t, w, "HELLO")
 ```

 This will execute a POST call to /echo, and assert the Status field of the response payload.
+When running `go test`, a `chitchat.md` file will be created with all request-response examples.

 # Outcome